crontab/Multiplexer/README.md

 More detailed descriptions on each method can be found in the source file [Multiplexer.swift](Multiplexer/Multiplexer.swift).

 <a name="multiplexer-map"></a>
-## MultiplexerMap<T>
+## MultiplexerMap<K, T>

-`MultiplexerMap<T>` is similar to `Multiplexer<T>` in many ways except it maintains a dictionary of objects of the same type.
+`MultiplexerMap<K, T>` is similar to `Multiplexer<T>` in many ways except it maintains a dictionary of objects of the same type.
 One example would be e.g. user profile objects in your social app.

-The hash key for the MultiplexerMap interface is not generic and is assumed to be `String`.
-This is because object ID's are mostly strings in modern backend systems, plus it simplifies the `Cacher`'s job of storing objects on disk or a database.
+The `K` generic paramter should conform to  `LosslessStringConvertible & Hashable`.
+The string convertibility requirement is because it simplifies the `Cacher`'s job of storing objects on disk or a database.

 The examples given for the Multiplexer above will look as follows.
 Firstly, suppose you have a method for retrieving a user profile by a user ID: